 Some people purposely take on the role of Scapegoat to protect an addicted loved one.
 However, this is not always the case.
 Scapegoats are usually forced into their roles by others in the family who can’t cope with the reality of addiction in their household.
 In fact, the Enabler usually assigns the Scapegoat role to the “troublemaker” of the family.
 So, a lot of the Scapegoat’s behavior— like opposing authority— might actually be self-defensive.

-In cases like this, children who grow up in the role of the Scapegoat tend to experience many emotional problems in adult life.
+In cases like this, children from dysfunctional families who grow up in the role of the Scapegoat tend to experience many emotional problems in adult life.
 Usually, this includes problems with trying to form healthy, intimate relationships with others outside of the family.

 This role is usually taken on by one of the youngest members of the family.
 Typically, the Mascot is a child or teenager.
 Using humor to deflect worry and fear characterizes the Mascot’s desire to: